-Thus, the review recommends to use chlorhexidine washes for cord care in the community setting in the developing world.
-For developed world hospital-settings, chlorhexidine cord care cannot currently be recommended based on this review.
+Thus, the review recommends using chlorhexidine washes for cord care in the community setting in the developing world.
+For developed world hospital settings, chlorhexidine cord care cannot currently be recommended based on this review.

-Endpoint was a positive blood culture, including commensal skin organisms.
-An additional distinct event occurred if a patient had 7 days negative and was subsequently positive for a differing organism, or 14 days negative then positive for the same organisms.
+The endpoint was a positive blood culture, including commensal skin organisms.
+An additional distinct event occurred if a patient had 7 days negative and was subsequently positive for a differing organism, or 14 days negative and then positive for the same organisms.

 Results in the intention to treat analysis: a non-significant reduction in the incidence of bacteremia was associated with chlorhexidine bathing.
 When a per-protocol analysis was done, this result became significant.

-- analysis excluding skin commensals showed benefit of chlorhexidine washes
+- analysis excluding skin commensals showed the benefit of chlorhexidine washes

-- admissions with central venous catheters showed benefit of chlorhexidine washes
+- admissions with central venous catheters showed the benefit of chlorhexidine washes

 The incidence of chlorhexidine associated skin-reactions was 1.2 per 1000.